 As with all marketing efforts, knowing who and where your audience is and marketing to them there will lead to the greatest success.

 You are the most qualified person to manage many aspects of your marketing, like building relationships, but in other areas, you may benefit from finding partners who offer the expertise that you lack in specific areas.
-Contact us if you are interested in sitting down with one of our marketing strategists to discuss your local marketing efforts and where you might be able to make improvements.
+Contact us if you are interested in sitting down with one of the experts at our outsourced marketing agency to discuss your local marketing efforts and where you might be able to make improvements.